-The amplifier can be operated from mains supplies of 110 to 240 V AC without any user adjustments.
+The amplifier can be operated from mains supplies of 200 to 240V ac without any user adjustments.
 Both the live and neutral connections on the amplifier are fully rated and isolated for maximum line voltage, full transient and noise immunity.

-The amplifier is supplied with one mains and one data-connecting plug.
+The amplifier is supplied with one mains cord and a connecting plug.
 A residual current circuit breaker (RCCB) must be used, approved for any local wiring regulations and rated for the environmental and operational conditions.
-A cord size of $3 \times 1.5 \text{ mm}^2$ (16 AWG) minimum must be used.
-A suitably qualified person must make the connection of the wiring cord to the amplifier connector.
-The pin configuration is shown in Figure 3.
+A cord size of 3x2.5mm (12 AUG) minimum must be used.
+The connection of the wiring cord to the amplifier connector must be made by a suitably qualified person.
+The pin configuration is shown in figure 4.

-Figure 3.
+Figure 4.